There is a 100% placement rate for Family and Consumer Sciences Education graduates in teaching positions in the State of Georgia.

 The FACS Education curriculum is comprised of College of Education teaching methodology courses and from the following degree program areas offered by the College of Family and Consumer Sciences:

 Community Outreach.
-Learn how to develop and implement educational programs to improve economic well-being and the quality of life for students of all ages in settings outside of the classroom.
+Learn to develop and implement educational programs to improve economic well-being and quality of life for students of all ages in their lives outside of the classroom.

 Culinary.
 Introduce students to the wide variety of careers in the food service industry.
 Work with local food service establishments to arrange internships ensuring graduates have the skills they need to launch an exciting career in culinary arts.

 Interiors, Fashion, & Textiles.
-Inspire students to pursue a career in industries ranging from the manufacture of textiles and apparel to residential interior design, and everything in between.
+Inspire students to pursue a career in industries including the manufacture of textiles and apparel, residential interior design, and everything in between.

 Early Childhood.
-Provide students with the basic skills and knowledge needed for a successful career working with children in child care, schools, and other settings.
+Provide students with the basic skills and knowledge needed for a successful career working in child care, schools, and other settings.

 Foods & Nutrition.
-Familiarize students with the wide variety of career options that help people lead healthier lives by improving diets and food handling practices.
+Familiarize students with the wide variety of career options to help people lead healthier lives by improving diets and food-handling practices.